Find the perfect treat! Take quiz

 Low Protein Dog Treats Kidney Problems - Bully Sticks Central

-• 2 cups cooked and mashed sweet potato
+• 2 cups cooked, mashed sweet potato

 • 1/4 cup unsalted, pureed pumpkin